fbpx

 • Pay as you go

 and each has its pros and cons.
-Here at Birkshire Receptionists, we offer a monthly rate that includes a certain number of minutes.
+Here at Berkshire Receptionists, we offer a monthly rate that includes a certain number of minutes.
 Select the plan that fits your needs, and if you go over that plan, you can add on the minutes you need a la carte.
 On the lower end, starter plans could typically be around $40 per month and $1.89 per minute.

 For larger plans, the virtual receptionist cost would range from $180-$850 monthly for $1.69-1.79 per each additional minute.
 These prices would ultimately depend on how much time you want to invest in the receptionists you hire as well as the type of business you plan to lead long-term.